Congratulations on selecting this quality Aer-Max system.

 Parts List:

-NOTE: DO NOT PLUG MAXI-VENT INTO CONSTANT HOT ELECTRICAL SOURCE.
 The Maxi-Vent will release water and any excess air/gas while the Air Pump is introducing air.
 Once the air reaches the base of the vent distributor tube in the vent tank, the air pocket is full.
 Air will begin to enter the vent distributor tube and exit the Maxi-Vent to drain.
 This will continue until the Air Pump and Maxi-Vent are deactivated.

 The brass ball valve will be used as a shut-off for cleaning and servicing.
 It is also used to regulate the flow of air and water.
 Recommended flow regulation is usually between 0.5gpm and 2.0 gpm.

-When using a flow switch to activate the air pump and Maxi-Vent, install after the vent tank and Maxi-Vent.
-If the flow switch is installed before the Maxi-vent, there will be a constant stream of water to the drain as the demand for water keeps the flow switch and air pump activated.
+When using a flow switch to activate the Air Pump and Maxi-Vent, install after the vent tank and Maxi-Vent.
+If the flow switch is installed before the Maxi-vent, there will be a constant stream of water to the drain as the demand for water keeps the flow switch and Air Pump activated.

 Note: Pump should be installed above the injection point.
 Compressed air will create condensate.
 Mounting above the injection point allows condensate to flow down toward injection point.
 This will help reduce moisture build-up from back flowing into Air Pump.